 Check the weather at your destination and be sure to dress appropriately.
 If you are moving between drastically different climates, dress in layers and pack a carry-on bag with weather-appropriate attire.
 Remember that planes tend to be cold and you’re in for a long flight.
 A sweatshirt and blanket can keep you cozy along the way.

-Once you arrive, take your time in getting to know your new home.
+Once you arrive, take your time to get to know your new home.
 Locate the nearest grocery store and coffee shop.
-Stock up on easy to prepare meals and get plenty of rest as you get used to your new time zone.
+Stock up on easy-to-prepare meals and get plenty of rest as you get used to your new time zone.
 Ease into your new location as you transition into life as an ex-pat.

 Making Your Overseas Move Successful